FDA approved for more than 25 years

 Hair transplantation involves taking hair from a healthier part of your body and physically transplanting it onto a thinner, balding part of the scalp.

-While generally effective and safe, the main drawback of hair transplants is their cost — often thousands of dollars.
-Since insurance companies consider this an elective surgery, they don’t usually cover it.
+While generally effective and safe, the main drawback of hair transplants is the cost — often thousands of dollars.
+Since insurance companies consider this an elective (cosmetic) surgery, they don’t usually cover it.

-If your hair is thinning and you’re spending time outside this summer, a baseball cap won’t cut it.
-Hat or no hat, your scalp needs UV protection like the rest of the skin on your body.
+If your hair is thinning and you’re spending time outside in a sunny climate (in any season — sunburns can happen in the winter), you need to protect the skin on your head.
+Your scalp needs UV protection just like your face and the skin on the rest of your body.

 • Though you can use any type of sunscreen on your head, scalp-specific sprays and powders offer SPF protection without leaving behind grease or residue.

-• A formula with at least SPF 50 protection is best.
+• A broad-spectrum formula with at least SPF 30 protection is best to safeguard your scalp from UVA and UVB rays.

 • Promoting hair growth can also help protect your scalp from UV rays.
 FDA-approved hair loss treatments, like our topical finasteride & minoxidil spray, can help improve hair thickness and coverage.

-If you’re concerned about UV scalp damage this summer or want to grow thicker hair, consult a dermatologist or healthcare provider about your options.
+If you’re concerned about UV scalp damage or want to grow thicker hair, consult a dermatology specialist or another healthcare provider about your options.

 Editorial Standards